 Does Dental Insurance Cover Dentures?

 Because dentures are considered a major procedure designed to improve your oral health, the majority of dental insurance providers will cover dentures to some extent.
 Many plans will provide up to 50% coverage, but you have to have met your deductible first and not have exceeded your annual maximum.
-Our practice would love to help you determine how much coverage you qualify for.
+Our dental office would love to help you determine how much coverage you qualify for.
 We’re in-network with most major PPO dental plans and can even handle the claims filing process on your behalf.

 Other Options for Making Dentures Affordable

-If your insurance plan doesn’t provide enough coverage, or if you don’t have insurance at all, our practice has other ways of making dentures in Daytona Beach affordable.
+If your insurance plan doesn’t provide enough coverage, or if you don’t have insurance at all, our dental office has other ways of making dentures in Daytona Beach affordable.
 For one, we’ve partnered with Lending Club and CareCredit – two third-party financing companies that lets qualified patients cover their dental expenses with low-interest payment plans that should suit most patients’ budgets.
 We also have our own in-office discount plan to make saving easier.
 After paying a low, flat membership fee each year, you can receive significant discounts on many of the services you need to enjoy a healthy smile, including dentures.